gaia-adm/result-processing/README.md

 ## Configuration

 Supported environment parameters:
 - AMQ_USER, AMQ_PASSWORD for authenticating to RabbitMQ.
 This is temporary until a better way to retrieve credentials by services is available.
+AMQ_PASSWORD is optional.
+- AMQ_SERVER - location of RabbitMQ server in the form hostname:port
+- MGS_SERVER - location of the metrics gateway in the form hostname:port
 - PROCESSORS_PATH - path where result processors can be found.
 If not specified, "processors" directory is used
 - PROCESSORS_PARALLELISM - number of data processors that can be executed in parallel.
 If not present, number of CPU cores is used.
-- MSGW_PORT - port for metrics gateway.
-If not specified, 8080 is used
 - METRICS_BATCH_SIZE - batch size to use when sending data to metrics gateway

 ## Building